sohamdhobi/Content-Viewing-And-sharing-platform/README.md

 - Python 3.9 or higher
 - PostgreSQL 13 or higher
-- Redis 6 or higher
 - FFmpeg 4.4+ (for video processing)
-- Node.js 16+ (for frontend asset compilation, optional)
 - Git

 ## 🔧 Installation